capnproto/capnproto/kjdoc/tour.md

 ### Clocks and time

-KJ provides a time library in `kj/time.h` whicth uses the type system to enforce unit safety.
+KJ provides a time library in `kj/time.h` which uses the type system to enforce unit safety.

 `kj::Duration` represents a length of time, such as a number of seconds.
 Multiply an integer by `kj::SECONDS`, `kj::MINUTES`, `kj::NANOSECONDS`, etc. to get a `kj::Duration` value.
 Divide by the appropriate constant to get an integer.

 `kj::Date` represents a point in time in the real world. `kj::UNIX_EPOCH` represents January 1st, 1970, 00:00 UTC.
 Other dates can be constructed by adding a `kj::Duraction` to `kj::UNIX_EPOCH`.
 Taking the difference between to `kj::Date`s produces a `kj::Duration`.

-`kj::TimePoint` represens a time point measured against an unspecified origin time.
+`kj::TimePoint` represents a time point measured against an unspecified origin time.
 This is typically used with monotonic clocks that don't necessarily reflect calendar time.
 Unlike `kj::Date`, there is no implicit guarantee that two `kj::TimePoint`s are measured against the same origin and are therefore comparable; it is up to the application to track which clock any particluar `kj::TimePoint` came from.

 `kj::Clock` is a simple interface whose `now()` method returns the current `kj::Date`. `kj::MonotonicClock` is a similar interface returning a `kj::TimePoint`, but with the guarantee that times returned always increase (whereas a `kj::Clock` might go "back in time" if the user manually modifies their system clock).